 I enjoy playing soccer, running, snowboarding, hiking, and coaching soccer.
 I also like to travel.
 I have a Boston Terrier- Pug Mix named Brody and a kitten named Dexter.
 I also like going to the movies and all types of music.

-Canisius College - MS Literacy Education and MS Childhood Education, Literacy and Childhood Education
+Graduate Degree: Canisius College - Masters, Literacy and Childhood Education

 What is your teaching philosophy?

 I feel that every child deserves to receive the best education possible.
 Every child is a learner, so it's important to meet their needs effectively.

 What might you do in a typical first session with a student?

 I would start by getting to know my student through an icebreaker activity.
 Then I would set learning goals with my student, and then complete a pre-assessment so I can plan accordingly.